Juneteenth Meaning & Charles Criner Art Posters

 It was on that wrought iron veranda of this three-story Victorian / Italian styled home that the Union Army General Gordon Granger read aloud the paper instrument called “General Order Number 3.”

-It was here that slaves in Texas were first informed that they were now free.
+Slaves in Texas were first informed at this site that they were now free.
 That date was June 19, 1865.

-President Abraham Lincoln had signed the Emancipation Proclamation on January 1, 1863 but obviously could not be enforced in states which were still embroiled in the Civil War.
+President Abraham Lincoln had signed the Emancipation Proclamation on January 1, 1863, but obviously could not be enforced in states which were still embroiled in the Civil War.
 Other states and territories were also exempted from this Proclamation.

 The Ashton Villa was the home to a successful businessman named Colonel James Moreau Brown and his family.
 In addition to the expertise of European craftsmen, it was constructed with the use of slave labor.
 Somehow it seems ironic but fitting that a home built with slave labor was a place where slaves would find out about their freedom.

 During the Civil War, at times the Ashton Villa was the headquarters for the Confederate Army, and at other times the Union Army was headquartered there.
 Now it is a part of the Galveston Historical Foundation, and also serves as a home to the Galveston Island Visitor Center.

-A Recorded Texas Landmark, Ashton Villa is also on the National Register of Historical Places and is open to the public for tours and special events.
+A Recorded Texas Landmark, Ashton Villa is also on the National Register of Historic Places and is open to the public for tours and special events.

 As a permanent artist in residence at The Printing Museum in Houston, Charles Criner was there when Heidelberg Inc. headquartered in Germany came to Houston to give a presentation of their world-renowned printing presses.